TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_gpmc_nand_linux_multistage.md

 - **When using makefiles to build**, note the required combination and build using make command (see \ref MAKEFILE_BUILD_PAGE)

-## Flash the GPMC NAND with the default linux image
+## Flash the GPMC with u-boot and Linux kernel

-\note This needs to be the first step as later the tiboot3.bin at the starting of the bootpartition will be overwritten by `sbl_gpmc_nand_linux_stage1.tiimage` .
+\note This needs to be the first step as later the tiboot3.bin at the starting of the bootpartition will be overwritten by `sbl_gpmc_nand_linux_stage2.release.appimage.hs_fs` .

 - For booting A53 with linux, GMPC NAND needs to be flashed with the uboot and Linux image.
 Refer to **Processor SDK Linux** user guide on how to flash uboot and Linux kernel to GMPC NAND.